-When the voltage detection circuit is used, the bit for the voltage detection control should be set to Enable.
+When the voltage detection circuit is used, the bit for the voltage detection control should be set to enable.

-When LVDN is used, [LVDCR1]<LVDNEN>=1 should be set.
-When LVDS is used, [LVDCR1]<LVDSEN>=1 should be set.
-Also set the comparator control bit [LVDCR1] <SELVD>=1.
+[LVDCR1]<LVDNEN>=1 should be set.
 After setting, it is necessary to wait 200μs or more to stabilize the circuit.

 3.2.2.
 Selection of Detected Voltage